Type 31 frigate

+Under construction by Babcock International, it is based on the Odense Maritime Technology (OMT) Iver Huitfeldt-class frigate hull and is marketed under the name Arrowhead 140.
+The design has been sold to Indonesia as the two ship Fregat Merah Putih ("Red-White frigate") in September 2021, and to Poland for the three ship Wicher-class frigates in March 2022.

 Development

-The 2010 Strategic Defence and Security Review (SDSR) authorised the Global Combat Ship (GCS) programme which would replace the Royal Navy's thirteen Type 23 frigates.
-Earlier that year, BAE Systems was awarded a four-year, £127 million contract by the Ministry of Defence to design the new class.
+The 2010 Strategic Defence and Security Review (SDSR) authorised the Global Combat Ship (GCS) programme, which would replace the Royal Navy's thirteen Type 23 frigates.
+Earlier that year, BAE Systems was awarded a four-year, £127 million contract by the Ministry of Defence (MoD) to design the new class.
 It was planned that two variants of the class would be built: five general purpose frigates and eight anti-submarine warfare frigates.
 There was to be little difference between the two variants, except for the Sonar 2087.
 Initial expectations were that construction would start in 2016 and the ships would gradually replace the Type 23 frigates by the mid-2030s.
 The 2015 Defence Review decided that only the eight anti-submarine warfare Type 26 frigates would be ordered and five general purpose frigates to an altogether different design would be ordered to give at least 13 frigates in RN service.